 Don’t schedule stuff for every night of your honeymoon.
 You’ll want plenty of time for romantic fun in your room!
 And it can be super simple.

 Massage Oil: This is a nice way to relax your muscles after a long day of hiking or other outdoor activities.
-Although, you might want to add in a bit of Aloe Vera if you got a bit sun burned!
+Although, you might want to add in a bit of Aloe Vera if you got a bit sunburned!
+It is one of the fun things to bring on honeymoon.
 Find the best prices here.

 Additionally, it’s also the perfect place to celebrate your anniversary!
 You can even make it an annual Hawaii anniversary trip!